 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues such as the brain.
 MR angiography uses a magnetic field and radio waves to produce cross-sectional images of blood vessels inside the body.

-Often affected individuals in the beginning may need an artificial aid for breathing and will have a tracheotomy (a tube going in the airway via a small hole in the throat).
+Affected individuals often need an artificial aid for breathing and will have a tracheotomy (a tube going in the airway via a small hole in the throat) in the beginning.

 Feeding and drinking will not be possible via the mouth (it may cause respiratory infection by running into the lungs rather than stomach) and hence will need to be assured via a small tube inserted in the stomach called gastrostomy.